uipath-certification/uipath-certification.github.io/_posts/2020-9-9-var-Storing-text.md

 ## Answer

-Option A,C is correct.
+Options A and C are correct.

-Double and Integer store numbers
+Double and Integer store numbers.